Ezra: In the Hebrew Bible

-The canonical Book of Ezra and Book of Nehemiah are the oldest sources for the activity of Ezra, whereas many of the other books ascribed to Ezra (First Esdras, 3–6 Ezra) are later literary works dependent on the canonical books of Ezra and Nehemiah.
+The canonical Book of Ezra and Book of Nehemiah are the oldest sources for the activity of Ezra.
+Many of the other books ascribed to Ezra (First Esdras, 3–6 Ezra) are later literary works dependent on the canonical books of Ezra and Nehemiah.
 The book of Ezra–Nehemiah was always written as one scroll.

-In late medieval Christian bibles, the single book was divided in two, as First and Second Ezra; and this division became Jewish practice in the first printed Hebrew bibles.
+In late medieval Christian Bibles, the single book was divided into two, as First and Second Ezra.
+This division became Jewish practice in the first printed Hebrew bibles.
 Modern Hebrew Bibles call the two books Ezra and Nehemiah, as do other modern Bible translations.
 A few parts of the Book of Ezra (4:8 to 6:18 and 7:12–26) were written in Aramaic, and the majority in Hebrew, Ezra himself being skilled in both languages.